A HISTORICAL SUMMARY

 Period 13: Columbia Sussex & Save the Bavarian (2008 - 2015) The property sat vacant for over a year and was then sold to Columbia Sussex in 2008 for approximately $5.4 million.
 This company owned hotels and casinos, and speculated that gambling laws in Kentucky would be approved allowing for the development of the property.
 Shortly thereafter, in 2009 legislation was approved for casinos in Ohio, but not in Kentucky.
 The property was listed for sale again.
 The ownership demolished some of the auxiliary brewery buildings in 2009, thinking the property would be more marketable by doing so.
-Columbia Sussex threatened to demolish the larger brewery structures, even though they had previously agreed to preserve them.
+A few years later, Columbia Sussex threatened to demolish the larger brewery structures, even though they had previously agreed to preserve them.
 This resulted in a "Save the Bavarian" movement to preserve the iconic castle-like looking buildings in late 2014.
 It received strong local support.
 City authorities refused to allow the owners to renege on their former agreement, and Columbia Sussex was unable to demolish the main brewery buildings.